 Demi: Yeah totally.
-So I actually started my career off at Apple, so I worked at Apple at the Apple headquarters on the iPhone, on, actually, the Maps Department for four years when I was out of school.
-And I was on a team of 60 men, so at Apple, obviously, they wanna tell you that there are so many women at Apple and there are, but I joked at points, I would have the women's bathroom just as my own personal bathroom.
+So I actually started my career off at Apple, so I worked at Apple on the iPhone, in the Maps Department for four years when I was out of school.
+And I was on a team of 60 men.
+At Apple, obviously, they wanna tell you that there are so many women at Apple and there are, but I joked at points, I would have the women's bathroom just as my own personal bathroom.

 I would have ten stalls to myself, I'm like, "Oh, this is lovely, I could just leave all of my items in here."
 And I think it shows you just how much of a disparity there is with women in tech or women in business.
 That to me was really eye-opening out of college because in college you're surrounded by people that are women, men, whoever, and going into Apple, I was like, "Wow, this is really a thing."

 And I think now it's more of, everything is a challenge.
 So my head is constantly like, "Alright, what can I do next?"
 So with the enamel pins, after the election, I was like, "I gotta go do something.
 Okay, I'm gonna go make pins."
 And it blew up.
 And then after I got married, I was like, "Wow, I don't need my wedding dress anymore.
 What did I buy this for?
 I spent so much money, I would love to rent it."
 So I went out and bought more dresses.
 Now I have a closet in my home full of wedding dresses that I'm sending to other brides.